Varying-Vagrant-Vagrants/VVV/README.md

 _VVV stands for Varying Vagrant Vagrants._

-## With Docker as default provider

-VVV is a local developer environment, mainly aimed at [WordPress](https://wordpress.org) developers.
-It uses [Vagrant](https://www.vagrantup.com) and Docker, and can be used to build sites, and contribute to WordPress.

 ## How To Use

-To use it, download and install [Vagrant](https://www.vagrantup.com) and [VirtualBox](https://www.virtualbox.org/).
+To use it, download and install [Vagrant](https://www.vagrantup.com) and a provider such as [VirtualBox](https://www.virtualbox.org/), Docker, or Parallels Pro.
 Then, clone this repository and run:

 ```shell
 vagrant plugin install --local